Factobotics/FlexHex-Rose-AP/docs/getting-started.md

                 - JSON format.
                 - Key, value pairs (with new values) that were defined when creating the entity.
         - Examples:

+            :warning: Please change at least one **platform_*** value every time request is made.
+Othervise it won't be updated.

             - Example entity in almost any of the REST client/tool:

                 ```<PATCH REQUEST> to 192.168.0.50:1026/v2/entities/hexapod1/attrs?options=keyValues```